astronomer/docs/astro/set-up-scim-provisioning.md

   :::warning

-  This setup assumes that `userPrincipalName` contains your users' email.
-If you use a field other than `userPrincipalName` to define your user email, replace `userPrincipalName` with the attribute you use.
+  This setup assumes that `mail` contains your users' email.
+If you use a field other than `mail` to define your user email, replace `mail` with the attribute you use.

+  Whether you choose to use `mail` or a different attribute, you must use the same Microsoft Entra ID Attribute mfor both your SSO and SCIM configurations.

   :::